Now I'm A Charedi Fanatic!

 After all this, I was most surprised to discover today that a journalist is preparing an expose on me, charging that I am a fanatical charedi!

-The Biblical Museum of Natural History, I suggested that we should start offering chugim (children's workshops), to be run by my colleague Shlomo Horowitz.
+Here's the background.
+On Sunday, at a staff meeting at The Biblical Museum of Natural History, I suggested that we should start offering chugim (children's workshops), to be run by my colleague Shlomo Horowitz.
 I personally did not want to run the chugim, and Shlomo was only available for this on Sunday evenings, so we picked Sunday evening, which limited us to a small number of chugim.
 Then we had to decide who to offer them for.
 In the past, I had run two such chugim.
 One was for younger boys, and one was for older boys; I had tried offering a chug for girls, but for some reason there was never much interest.
 The boys who had attended my chugim were interested in continuing, and we had received further inquiries from other boys.
 So we decided to offer the chugim for three age groups of boys, since we already had a nucleus with which to begin, and to advertise for more to join.

 And that's when the fireworks started.

 Our Facebook post announcing the chugim met with heated comments.
 Is there a Biblical reason why girls cannot learn Biblical natural history?
 Why the intolerance against girls?
 Is a government-funded institution allowed to practice discrimination based upon gender?

 Flabbergasted, my administrator and I started responding.
 No, we have nothing against girls; we just have not seen any interest from girls for these chugim.
 Yes, we are perfectly happy to offer chugim for girls is there is demand for it.
 No, we are not government-funded, but we are pretty sure that there are plenty of government-funded educational institutions and matnasim that run gender-separate programs for children.